Saturday Morning with Jack Tame

 9AM - 12PMSat

 The only way to start your weekend!

 Jack Tame is a media juggernaut who shows no sign of slowing down.

-Not only does he host his own radio show, Jack also co-host's TVNZ's Breakfast and writes for the Herald on Sunday.
+Not only does he host his own radio show, Jack also co-host's TVNZ's Breakfast.

-He’s just returned from 5 years in New York where he was based as TVNZ’s US Correspondent.
+He’s spent 5 years in New York where he was based as TVNZ’s US Correspondent.

 Jack’s crisp perspective, style and enthusiasm makes for refreshing and entertaining Saturday morning radio.

 News, sport, books, music, gardens and celebrities – what better way to spend your Saturdays?